 Used in both Chinese medicine and Ayurveda medicine for thousands of years, these elements come in either natural or synthetic substances.
 What’s more, there are also prescription nootropics that are used to counteract the symptoms of attention deficit hyperactivity disorder (ADHD), narcolepsy, or Alzheimer’s disease.

-Natural vs Synthetic Nootropics
+Natural vs. Synthetic Nootropics

 Natural nootropics are touted as a safer option as they are free of side effects.
 Unfortunately, synthetic nootropics have been associated with side effects that include rapid or irregular heartbeat, insomnia, depression as well as withdrawal symptoms.
+However, according to WholisticResearch, nootropics like Modafinil are a super drug that is constantly growing in popularity and is available to purchase from a wide variety of websites just by a quick Google search.

 Great alternatives are nootropic drinks based on natural ingredients such as green bean caffeine, B-vitamins, and ginseng.
 Ideal for improving concentration, memory, work efficiency, and so on.
 You can visit Drink Xite‘s website to find out more about it.